California pottery: History

 The period around World War II saw the greatest growth for the U.S. ceramic industry.
 With imports cut off from European and Asian markets, small family-owned and larger potteries stepped in to fill the need for ceramic giftware and tableware throughout the United States.
 By 1948, "the peak year for the industry, over eight hundred ceramic concerns were in operation throughout California."

-With sunlight year round, an abundance of raw materials, and relatively inexpensive natural gas, California became competitive with centers of ceramic production such as the "Pottery Capital of the World" East Liverpool, Ohio and Stoke-on-Trent, Staffordshire, England.
+With sunlight year round, an abundance of raw materials, and relatively inexpensive natural gas, California became competitive with centers of ceramic production such as the "Pottery Capital of the World" East Liverpool, Ohio, and Stoke-on-Trent, Staffordshire, England.

 In the 1950s, favorable trade agreements toward Asian countries contributed to a flood of competitively priced ceramic wares entering the United States market.
 Only a fraction of California potteries survived this competition through the early 1960s.
-Today, only a few are still in business.
+As of 2023, only a few are still in business.

 "Big Five" California potteries

 The "Big Five" California potteries, from the 1930s to the 1960s in reference to the range of products and output, were Vernon Kilns, J.A.
 Bauer Pottery, Metlox Potteries, Pacific Clay Products, and Gladding, McBean & Co.
 All of the "Big Five" potteries operated production facilities in the Los Angeles Basin.
-Gladding, McBean & Co. grew from one factory manufacturing sewer pipe and architectural terra cotta in Lincoln, California to factories throughout California and the Pacific Northwest.
+Gladding, McBean & Co. grew from one factory manufacturing sewer pipe and architectural terra cotta in Lincoln, California, to factories throughout California and the Pacific Northwest.
 Vernon Kilns closed in 1958, J.A.
 Bauer in 1962, and Metlox in 1988.
 The former Gladding, McBean & Co.'s Franciscan tableware and tile factory in Los Angeles was bought by Wedgwood from the Interpace corporation in 1979.
 Wedgwood closed the Franciscan Ceramics plant in 1984, moving production of the Franciscan tableware brands to England.
 The former Gladding, McBean & Co.'s Lincoln factory was purchased by Pacific Coast Building Products in 1976 and continues to produce sewer pipe, architectural terra cotta, and terra cotta garden ware.
 Pacific Clay Products discontinued manufacturing tableware, art ware, and figurines in 1942.
 Pacific Clay Products continues to manufacture sewer pipe.